tochman/the_blue_print/chapters/10-the-journey-continues.md

 **Mentor Others**: Help newer developers learn React.
 Teaching others reinforces your own knowledge and builds leadership skills.

-## Future Directions: Where React is Heading
+## Future directions: where React is heading

 Understanding where React is headed helps you prepare for the future and make informed decisions about what to learn next.